-Check out some other sample projects
+Check out some other projects from the book:

 One of the simplest tasks to perform on the 911 is the replacement of the fuel filter and fuel accumulator (on CIS equipped cars).
 The fuel filter filters out the fuel that is pumped into the fuel injection system from the tank.
 With older cars that might have rusty tanks, keeping the filter fresh and clean is a very important task to keeping the fuel system running clean.
 Even microscopic particles can build up and clog the tiny holes that are a key part of the carburetors or fuel injection system.
 This project details the replacement of both the fuel filter and the fuel accumulator.
 For the early cars (1965-early 1973) and the late-style Carrera (1984-89), you only need to be concerned about replacing the fuel filter.